yongchaofan/FLTerm/docs/index.md

 	exit

 ## Scripting interface
-> More complex automation is facilited through the xmlhttp interface, a built in HTTPd listens at 127.0.0.1:8080, and will accept GET request from local machine, which means any program running on the same machine, be it a browser or a javascript or any program, can connect to tinyTerm and request either a file or the result of a command,
+> More complex automation is facilited through the xmlhttp interface, a built in HTTPd listens at 127.0.0.1:8080, and will accept GET request from local machine, which means any program running on the same machine, be it a browser or a javascript or any program that supports xmlhttp interface, can connect to tinyTerm and request either a file or the result of a command,

 for example: